What to Expect in 2023: Trends and Predictions for Compliance Download your report now!

 Information on publication on the Internet

 If personal data has been made publicly accessible and you revoke your consent, we as the responsible body are only obliged to inform other recipients.
 This does not affect the obligation of these recipients to delete personal data.
 You can take direct action against other controllers who process your personal data and request deletion.
 Information posted on the Internet may never be completely deleted, even if it has been deleted from the original page.
 In any case, the providers of the main search engines are informed of the request for deletion, so that the personal data can at least no longer appear in search queries without further ado.
-I am aware that photos and/or videos on the Internet can be accessed by anyone.
+We would like to point out that photos and/or videos on the Internet can be accessed by anyone.
 Despite all technical precautions, it cannot be ruled out that such persons may continue to use the photos and/or videos or pass them on to other persons.
 The Company is not liable for third parties using the photos for other purposes, including in particular by downloading and/or copying photos.

 2.Recipients or categories of recipients of personal data and third country transfer

-If you would like to participate in our events in Berlin or Düsseldorf, we will transmit your first and last name and the name of your company to our conference organizers in Berlin / Düsseldorf so that the registration can be accepted on site and you can be granted admission to the office premises.
-The transfer of your personal data takes place to the following conference organizers:
+If you would like to participate in our events in Berlin or Düsseldorf, we will transmit your first and last name and the name of your company to our conference organizers in Berlin / Düsseldorf so that registration can be accepted on site and you can be granted admission to the office premises.
+The transfer of your personal data will take place to the following conference organizers:

 For events in Düsseldorf: